WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 For text inside table cells, use periods or other end punctuation only if the sentences contain complete sentences or a combination of phrases and sentences.

+## Table placement

+- When introducing a table, use a complete sentence while referring to the table's position, such as *the following table*, or *the preceding table*.
+- Don't insert a table in the middle of a sentence.
+- If your table has any references such as footnotes, insert them immediately following the table.

+## Table formatting

 ## Table column headings

 ## Linking to tables